 Her playful remark not only instantly catches the detective’s attention but also, as Spicer explains, “offers the male protagonist a provocative, slightly mocking image of himself which allowed him to feel at home with her as he might with a male companion” (2007, pg.
 92).
-These repartees presents Vivian as a hard-bitten woman who, unlike her sister, does not give in easily to men’s romantic advances.
-The duality of her conduct before she actively chooses to be on the hero’s side and the uncertainty of her true feelings for Marlowe before revealing it to him seems to be, in part, one of the reasons why the detective is so fond of her.
+These repartees present Vivian as a hard-bitten woman who, unlike her sister, does not give in easily to men’s romantic advances.
+The duality of her conduct, before she actively chooses to be on the hero’s side, and the uncertainty of her true feelings for Marlowe before revealing it to him seems to be, in part, one of the reasons why the detective is so fond of her.

 In that sense, Bacall’s character is a typical woman who knew too much, withholding information not only about her family’s ties in what turns out to be a web of crimes but also about her feelings for Bogart’s character.
-This mysterious ambiance can be appealing to men; as Richard Dyer clarifies, “women in film noir are above all else unknowable.
+This mysterious ambience can be appealing to men; as Richard Dyer clarifies, “women in film noir are above all else unknowable.
 It is not so much their evil as their unknowability (and attractiveness) that makes them fatal for the hero” (1996, pg.
 92).
 In Vivian’s case though, since The Big Sleep denies many of the common narrative conventions of the noir style – including the presence of a femme fatale – the film allows the story to end with the exhilarating relationship between Marlowe and Vivian.

 In a typical noir storyline, the amorous relationship is generally doomed, much like Phyllis and Walter’s relationship in which they end up shooting each other, but the triumph of their romance unmasks Bogart and Bacall’s tenderness and capacity for genuine affection hidden behind their flirtatious banter.
-Their consolidated romance also emphasises Marlowe’s character development, going from cynical to romantic mainly because of Vivian, which is often non-existing for many film noir protagonists, e.g. Walter Neff.
+Their consolidated romance also emphasises Marlowe’s character development, going from cynical to romantic, mainly because of Vivian, which is often non-existing for many film noir protagonists, e.g. Walter Neff.

 Much like Gone with the Wind (Fleming, 1939) portrays Scarlett O’Hara (Vivien Leigh) as a strong, determined, hard-headed, independent woman during the American Civil War and the Reconstruction era, ages which constantly tried to subjugate women, The Big Sleep directly reflects the reality of the empowerment women gained throughout World War II.
-The film features two financially secure female characters (Vivian and Carmen), whose rich yet physically weak father represents the broken paternalistic capitalist society pre-World War II, which demands financially and sexually independent women to be contained within appropriate institutions, such as marriage and family.
+The film features two financially secure female characters (Vivian and Carmen), whose rich yet physically weak father represents the broken, paternalistic capitalist society pre-World War II, which demands financially and sexually independent women to be contained within appropriate institutions, such as marriage and family.

 By having a good-bad girl of ambivalent nature as the main female part, Howard Hawks introduces a new type of noir woman; one that is half-devouring and half-devoured, bringing about and taking charge of the action.
 Vivian is as hard-bitten as the dark American environment she is in and she is much of an expert in being mysterious as she is in being romantic.
 Bacall’s character is a woman who knew too much from a pervasive post-War American life, a far cry from the innocent heroines of the old-minded westerns.
-All in all, the good-bad girls in film noir “are the rightful inheritors of this daughter of the South carried off by the wind [Scarlett O’Hara].
+All in all, the good-bad girls in the film noir “are the rightful inheritors of this daughter of the South carried off by the wind [Scarlett O’Hara].

-A taste for power, a love of money, cynicism, a total lack of scruples, sexual coldness, an instinct to dominate, violent passions: such qualities mean that these women characters are enduring and thriving replicas of Scarlett.
-They are Scarletts taking action within the different social domain of the twentieth-century America.
+A taste for power, a love of money, cynicism, a total lack of scruples, sexual coldness, an instinct to dominate and violent passions: such qualities mean that these women characters are enduring and thriving replicas of Scarlett.
+They are Scarletts taking action within the different social domain of twentieth-century America.
 They are the Scarletts who are denounced, but still preserved from annihilation.”
 (Siclier, 1996, pg.
 74) In conclusion, the representation of the good-bad girl in The Big Sleep illustrates the important changes in the position of women in the post-World War II American society.

 The presence of such archetype is born from the temporary but strong introduction of female workers in the American labour force throughout World War II.
 The character of Vivian also challenges multiple film noir conventions like the femme fatale of Double Indemnity; by being a powerful yet delicate woman, she destroys the myth of noir women as a threat to male aspiration without falling into the stereotypical oppressive role of the girl-next-door of O’Donnell in They Live by Night.
-The Big Sleep then manages to have a successful, strong woman in what is essentially considered a film of a manly genre, directly challenging the ideological structures of the until then considered default traditional patriarchy by increasing the independence of women – financially and otherwise.
+The Big Sleep then manages to have a successful, strong woman in what is essentially considered a film of a manly genre, directly challenging the ideological structures of the traditional patriarchy by increasing the independence of women – financially and otherwise.